 WDAN-TV Reduces Power

-Meanwhile, several local UHF TV stations were seeking power increases and beginning to consider tower upgrades as well as equipment to broadcast their respective networks in color.
+Meanwhile, several local UHF TV stations were seeking power increases and beginning to consider tower upgrades and equipment to broadcast their networks in color.
 As a full-time ABC affiliate, there was no immediate need for WDAN-TV to consider an upgrade to broadcast color.
-That would require the installation of a new transmitter and exciter.
+That would require installing a new transmitter and exciter.

-By March of 1955, WDAN-TV would apply for the license to replace the construction permit it was operating on since sign-on.
+By March of 1955, WDAN-TV would apply for a license to replace the construction permit it had been operating under since sign-on.
 It would be granted a few months later.

-The tough financial plight of WDAN-TV was not unique.
+WDAN-TV's harrowing financial plight was not unique.
 By May of 1955, Broadcasting-Telecasting ran an article that stated that 80% of all UHF stations would face bankruptcy....” unless they find a financial angel or develop a cohesive, cooperative means to instill life into the total UHF picture.”
-Overall, not more than 12 or 15 UHF stations were profitably profitable in markets without immediate VHF competition.
+Overall, not more than 12 or 15 UHF stations were profitable in markets without immediate VHF competition.
 WDAN-TV had a VHF competition from WCIA in Champaign, WTHI in Terre Haute, and WFBM in Indianapolis.
-Other UHF stations were out of reach as their signals didn't extend to the Danville market then.
+Other UHF stations were out of reach because their signals didn't reach the Danville market then.
 This made WDAN-TV the ONLY UHF station in the area, putting it at an incredible disadvantage.

 1958 Financial Statement

-WDAN-TV had to disclose its financial situation publically for its license renewal filing.
-It appeared in the October 27, 1958 edition of Broadcasting-Telecasting.
-It showed an earned surplus for the Northwestern Publishing Company as being $933,930.
+WDAN-TV had to disclose its financial situation publicly as part of its license renewal filing.
+It appeared in the October 27, 1958, edition of Broadcasting-Telecasting.
+It showed an earned surplus of $933,930 for the Northwestern Publishing Company.
 That included not only WDAN-TV but also WDAN Radio and the Commercial-News newspaper.

 WDAN-TV